This site requires a more recent version of Adobe Flash Player to function properly.

 Otis EBITDA margins: With local competitors in international markets trying to compete against Otis on the basis of price, Otis' profitability might take a dip if it is not able to lower its costs.
-If that happens, Otis' EBITDA margins could fall from approximately 23% to about 20% by the end of the forecast period, thus providing a downside of about 4% to the Trefis price estimate.
+If that happens, Otis' EBITDA margins could fall from around 22.2% to about 20% by the end of the forecast period, thus providing a downside of about 4% to the Trefis price estimate.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?